The Wrath of the Lamb: Plot

-Bloom visits Lecter to ask for his cooperation, promising to return his privileges if he helps in catching Dolarhyde.
-He will only agree on the term that Graham himself asks him.
-Graham agrees, but the plan is actually to have both Dolarhyde and Lecter killed in the scene.
-While on route, Dolarhyde crashes all the cars transporting Lecter, killing all the agents transporting him.
+Bloom visits Lecter to ask for his cooperation, promising to return his privileges if he helps with catching Dolarhyde.
+He says that he will only agree on the condition that Graham himself asks him.
+Graham agrees, but the plan is actually to have both Dolarhyde and Lecter killed.
+While en route, Dolarhyde crashes all the cars transporting Lecter, killing all the agents transporting him.
 Lecter and Graham wake up as the sole survivors, spared by Dolarhyde, and flee in a police cruiser.
 Fearing for her safety and having been threatened by Lecter, Bloom takes Margot (Katharine Isabelle) and their son to escape to a safe place.

-Lecter and Graham reach Lecter's cliffside house, which is where Lecter had Abigail Hobbs and Miriam Lass.
-That night, as they wait for Dolarhyde, they have a conversation until Lecter is shot by Dolarhyde through the window, who then breaks through a window with a silencer.
+Lecter and Graham reach Lecter's cliffside house, which is where Lecter held Abigail Hobbs and Miriam Lass.
+That night, as they wait for Dolarhyde, they have a conversation until Lecter is shot through the window by Dolarhyde, who then breaks through a window with a silencer.
 Dolarhyde intends to record Lecter's death while he taunts him.
 Graham tries to take out his gun but Dolarhyde stabs Graham in the cheek and throws him to the patio.
 A fight ensues, and they both take turns stabbing Dolarhyde with a knife and an axe until Dolarhyde is dead.
 Injured with multiple wounds, Lecter and Graham embrace at the cliff’s edge.
-Lecter tells Graham this is all he ever wanted for them, and Graham replies, "it's beautiful".
-They continue embracing and Graham leans both to fall over the cliff to the ocean below, their fate unknown.
+Lecter tells Graham this is all he ever wanted for them, and Graham replies, "It's beautiful".
+They continue embracing and Graham leans over the cliff, causing them to fall into the ocean below, their fate unknown.

 In a post-credits scene, Bedelia is seen sitting at a table prepared for dinner.
 The camera reveals that she is about to eat a cooked leg, and Bedelia's own leg appears to have been surgically removed.
 The table is set for three.
 Bedelia takes a fork and hides it in her lap as the camera pulls back and the music stops, and the scene cuts to black.